j50n/deno-proc/site/src/errors.md

 ### Scenario 1: A Data Error in the First 100 Lines

-_There is an error early in the compressed data._ `gunzip` will decompress data in chunks and write the result to `stdout` as it goes.
+_There is an error early in the compressed data._

+`gunzip` will decompress data in chunks and write the result to `stdout` as it goes.
 When it reaches the error, it will exit with a non-zero `code`.

-`proc` will check the `code` and throw an error.
+Once the (partial) output from `gunzip` has been fully read, `proc` will check the `code` and throw an error.
 This will be propagated forward through the input of `head`, and then forward again through the input of `grep` as the output of each is exhausted.

 Note that it is also possible that bad data in results in invalid data coming out, and since we process all the output data before we get the error, we might